arpi5191/Byte-My-Cancer/README.md

 # Lung-Cancer-Diagnosis

 Implement Logistic Regression, Support Vector Machine, and Random Forest Classifier models on a lung cancer dataset to predict whether each patient has lung cancer based on their characteristics after performing feature engineering.
-Validate the results of the models using cross-validation.
+Confirm the results of the models using cross-validation.
 Analyze the relevance of all features in the dataset in determining the lung cancer diagnosis of the patients.
 Lastly, conduct t-tests to identify the most effective model for the dataset.
 The dataset was obtained from Kaggle.

 # Instructions:
   1) Download the Lung_Cancer.csv dataset and upload it to a platform like Jupyter Notebook or Google Colab.